ClementNerma/Rave/README.md

 You can take a look at the language's syntax and its current state by reading [The Hybrid Book](https://silvernight.herokuapp.com/docs/book/hybrid.html).

+You can also get the book locally to read it at anytime by running `yarn read-book hybrid`.
+This way, you can read it without an access to the web.

 ## Syntax highlighting support

 You can install an extension to grant support syntax highlighting to your favorite code editor.